Marwaynemclovin/social-network-api/README.md

 ## Installation:
 1. Clone the repository to your local machine.
 2. Install the dependencies using `npm install`.
-3. Start the application using `npm start`.
+3. Start the application using `node server.js`.

 ## Usage:
 To use the Social Media API, follow these steps: